LoopKit/loopdocs/README.md

 * If it is a simple typo or wording change, follow the instructions in this video to submit a *pull request* the easy way.
   * [How to submit a LoopDocs Pull Request?](https://youtu.be/6qSppvgGxpg)

-If it is a more substantive change and you want to "[install](#install)" that is make a fork and provide pull requests, please keep reading.
+If it is a more substantive change and you want to [install LoopDocs locally](#install) and provide pull requests, please keep reading.

 ## Install